2023 Saskatchewan Income Tax Calculator

 Saskatchewan Employment Income

-In this overview of Saskatchewan’s taxation process, we will explore various income types and how they are factored into the Saskatchewan Income Tax Calculator.
+In this overview of Saskatchewan’s tax process, we will look at different types of income.
+We will also see how they are used in the Saskatchewan Income Tax Calculator.

 Self-employment Income

-Self-employment income is treated differently than regular employment income.
-It includes revenue earned by individuals working for themselves, such as freelancers, consultants, or small business owners.
-The income and related expenses are dynamically included in the tax calculation, depending on the structure of the self-employment.
+Self-employment income is different from regular job income.
+It includes money earned by people working for themselves, like freelancers, consultants, or small business owners.
+The income and related costs are added to the tax calculation based on how the self-employment is set up.

 RRSP Deduction